-2PEAK does simply optimize your (yes precisely yours and not the average of randomized group) fitness potential.
+2PEAK optimizes your fitness potential (yes precisely yours and not the average of randomized group).

-Static and non-intelligent training plans make rigid prescription of the kind: this are the hours and workouts you have to do in order to prepare for this race… This is why we end up with preconceived notions such as “in order to be prepared to run a marathon you have to do at least X workouts of at least Y miles/duration”… But if this was the successful recipe for one (usually a pro) runner, why would this apply for you?
-Having a real live full of other goals and challenges, having a different albeit not even weaker talent set, a different athletic background, age, gender, everyone of us is unique.
+Static and non-intelligent training plans make rigid prescriptions like: these are the hours and workouts you have to do in order to prepare for this race… This is why we end up with preconceived notions such as “in order to be prepared to run a marathon you have to do at least X workouts of at least Y miles/duration”… But if this was the successful recipe for one (usually a pro) runner, why would this apply to you?
+Having a real life full of other goals and challenges, having a different albeit not even weaker talent set, a different athletic background, age, gender, everyone of us is unique.

 Dynamic and Individual Training

 A static approach leads inevitably to a plan that is way too hard for one athlete which means that in an ideal case he will be simply tired when he get to the start line, but in a less ideal case they might end up overtrained and/or injured, or the athlete could absorb or even require a much higher load in order to optimize his/her fitness potential.

 Each of us has individual prerequisites and capabilities.
 We might need more or less recovery, more or less load, respond more to training intensity or more to volume or the other way around.
 Your particular fitness response is what 2PEAK “learns” based on your training log and your input and constantly adjusts your plan precisely to what you can ideally sustain in that very moment.
 What aggregates this is that your optimal training load is in a constant state of flux since every day is different from the next.